 Moreover, the SPD tab in CPU-Z reveals a detailed report of your RAM.
 Alternatively, you can Google for the current part number and manufacturer to dig up exact information about your current RAM.
 It may be helpful to predict the second RAM.
 Better to choose RAM from the same manufacturer for utmost compatibility.
 Hope this information will help you purchase your next RAM.

 Method B: via Piriform Speccy

 Method C: via Command Prompt / DOS

-In some cases, installing new software is not permissible due to the administrator’s restriction. or user unable to enter GUI mode (computer restarting in DOS mode).
+In some cases, installing new software is not permissible due to the administrator’s restriction. or the user is unable to enter GUI mode (computer restarting in DOS mode).
 We are writing a solution for you.
 Thanks to Fazlul Haque, whose comment inspired us to update this post.

 - Open Command Prompt

 - Press Start + R to open the “Run” window.
 Write CMD press OK

 - Click on the Start button & type CMD press Enter

 - Press Start + R to open the “Run” window.
 Write CMD press OK

 - Type the following command

 wmic memorychip get manufacturer, capacity, partnumber, speed, memorytype, devicelocator, formfactor

 - It will show information about the installed RAM.
-Like manufacturer, part number, speed (MHz), device locator (slot), capacity (in bytes), etc.
+Like a manufacturer, part number, speed (MHz), device locator (slot), capacity (in bytes), etc.

 - Now, you have to copy a part number and Google it & get latency ratio information on the manufacturer’s site or shopping sites.